 Yes, you may ask your students to work on the weekends, as long as they do not go over 40 hours per week working with your lab.
 We do host program events on the weekends and request that labs accommodate those events in their interns’ weekend work schedules.

 The KEYS Internship runs seven weeks during the summer.
 The first day of the program is generally early June and the last day of the program in mid-July.
-The first week of the internship, students work with program staff full-time in Training Week, where they learn general bioscience techniques and science literacy.
+The first week of the internship, students work with program staff full-time in Training Week, where they learn general bioscience techniques, data science techniques, and science literacy.
 Students begin in the lab the second week of the program.
 They work full-time for six weeks.
-During the last week of the program, students present their research at our Research Showcase
+During the last week of the program, students present their research at our Research Showcase.

-The KEYS program has an agreement with the Youth Safety Office to meet the requirements of the UArizona Minor Policy.
+The KEYS program has an agreement with the Office of Youth Safety to meet the requirements of the UArizona Minor Policy.
 Our program staff absorb most of the responsibility of the Policy.
 We ask the hosting labs to:

 KEYS interns are selected through a competitive application process.
 First, students submit an online application that includes their official high school transcript, two recommendations, and a personal statement.
 Students are scored in each area and the highest scoring students are invited to interview with program staff.
 In the interviews, students are measured for maturity, communication skills, and genuine interest in scientific research.
 The top scoring interviewees are offered a position in the KEYS class.